wheyland80/google-cloud/README.md

 A comprehensive Google Cloud IAC (terraform) library.
 Includes everything you need to build (and tear down) a mature Google Cloud organisation on demand.

+The purpose of this repository is to make it easy to iterate and develop Google Cloud terraform modules with minimal configuration and dependencies.

+To get started, register a Google Cloud Org account (and pre-requisites including Google Workspace or Cloud Identity) and install Google Cloud SDK and OpenTofu (or Terraform).

-This repository contains a set of Terraform modules to quickly provision many services.
+This repository contains a set of Terraform modules to get up and running quickly provision many services via Cloud Build.
+You are free to switch to alternative CICD tools but those will require manual configuration.
+The Goal of this repository is ZERO configuration and Cloud Build provides that capability.

-The modules are numbered in the order that they should be provisioned.
-Modules with the same number can be provisioned in any order following modules provisioned with lower numbers.

 ## Pre-requisites

 ## Modules